lion137/Java-Rationals/README.md

 The all unary methods are overloaded - can be mixed beetwen rationals and big rationals.

 The BigRational class has additional constructors  (<BigInteger, BigInteger> | <String, String>), obviously, to
 allow to create big number.
+There are toDecimal methods, to print Rational (and BigRational) as a decimal; it prints exact result if possible or
+rounds to 128 bits in the case of infinite expansion.